yorns/audioserver/README.md

 ### setup stream data

-all stream information must be placed into the directory *${CMAKE_INSTALL_LOCALSTATEDIR}/audioserver/audioJson** , what is CMAKE_INSTALL_LOCALSTATEDIR is set to /usr/local/var on an host system. raspberry pi yocto environment sets this directory /var/.
+All stream information must be placed into the directory *${CMAKE_INSTALL_LOCALSTATEDIR}/audioserver/audioJson** , what is CMAKE_INSTALL_LOCALSTATEDIR is set to /usr/local/var on an host system. raspberry pi yocto environment sets this directory /var/.

 A stream is defined in the following form:
 ```